dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 </main>
 {% endhighlight %}

-When the grid is defined, I'll want to assign the `main-nav` and `main-content` to the same `grid-row` regardless of viewport size.
+When the grid is defined, We'll want to assign the `main-nav` and `main-content` to the same `grid-row` regardless of viewport size.
 Whether or not the `main-nav` is visible and how wide it is will depend on the viewport.

 {% highlight css %}
 .grid{